 Bita Riazati is a qualified psychologist and a Lacanian psychoanalyst in Melbourne.
 She has knowledge of, and had extensive training in management, assessment and diagnosis.
-She uses a range of psychological interventions and psychodynamic / psychoanalytic therapy for anxiety, depression and a wide range of disorders in Melbourne.
+She is trained in psychological interventions, psychodynamic therapy and applied psychoanalytic treatments for anxiety, depression and a wide range of disorders.
+She also offers psychoanalysis in Melbourne.
 Home

 – Bita Riazati –

 The clinical theory that guides my practice

-I am a psychologist and a clinical psychoanalyst in Melbourne.
-I have previously trained in cognitive behavioural therapies: such as exposure, mindfulness, acceptance and commitment and cognitive therapy.
-I also had training in family systems and dialectical behaviour therapy (DBT).
-More specifically, I had years of further clinical training in clinical psychoanalysis (Lacanian orientation).
-Jacques Lacan was a French psychiatrist and psychoanalyst whose work advanced on and updated the theory and practice of Sigmund Freud, the inventor of psychoanalysis.
+Jacques Lacan was a French psychiatrist and psychoanalyst whose work advanced on the theory and practice of Sigmund Freud, the inventor of psychoanalysis.
 Treatment and what can be offered depends on each person’s level of engagement with what is offered.
-I may combine cognitive, solution-focused and psychoanalytic therapy strategies in my work with patients suffering from anxiety, depression and a wide range of other issues and disorders.
-Review the DHHS factsheet on psychoanalysis for anxiety treatment, depression treatment and other.
+I may combine cognitive, solution-focused and psychoanalytic strategies in the work with patients suffering from anxiety, depression and a wide range of issues and disorders.
+What is psychoanalysis?
+A basic DHHS factsheet on psychoanalysis; Australian Centre for Psychoanalysis seminars and activities information

 Psychoanalytic therapy Melbourne.
 Psychoanalysis Melbourne

 Psychoanalysis is a scientific research field and a highly specialised clinically applied treatment method, specially useful for treating people suffering from enduring and persistent problems.